-Fuel and refueling of modells
+Fuel and refuelling of models

 Models in the class F1-V, equipped with glow plug motors, can use any fuel desired.
-The participant can have a refill bottle on the platform for refueling.
-It is not allowed to top op the bottle during ones time window.
-The nitro amount in the fuel is limited to 25%.
+The participant can have a refill bottle on the platform for refuelling.
+It is not allowed to top up the bottle during ones time window.
+The amount of nitromethane in the fuel is limited to 25%.
 The Organizer has to verify when fuel is supplied to competitors, if this percentage is respected.
 Random checks to verify the percentage of nitro in the fuel are to be made during the competition with an official Naviga/CMB nitro tester.